krejov100/EtherSense/README.md

 See https://github.com/numpy/numpy/issues/12793 for more details

 ### Power Considerations
-The upboards require a 5v 4Amp power supply, using PoE breakout adaptors I have found stability issues, for example the device kernal can crash when the HDMI port is connected, and so I recommend running the UpBoard as a headless server when using PoE.
+The UpBoards require a 5v 4Amp power supply.
+When using PoE breakout adaptors I have found some stability issues, for example the device kernal can crash when the HDMI port is connected.
+As such I recommend running the UpBoard as a headless server when using PoE.

 ### Network bandwidth
 It is currenlty very easy to saturate the bandwidth of the Ethernet connection I have tested 5 servers connected to the same client without issue beyond limited framerate: